 If you already have 3D Viewer installed, it won’t be auto-deleted.
 It’ll keep working.
 But you won’t get security patches, and if you do a clean Windows install or get a new PC, you can’t reinstall it.

-There was also a serious security vulnerability (CVE-2024-20677) in 3D Viewer’s FBX parser — remote code execution with a CVSS score of 7.8.
-Microsoft’s fix was to permanently disable FBX support rather than fix the bug.
-That should tell you how much investment this app was getting.
+There was also a serious security vulnerability in 3D Viewer’s FBX parser: CVE-2024-20677, remote code execution, CVSS score 7.8.
+Microsoft’s fix was to permanently disable FBX support rather than patch the bug.
+That should tell you everything about how much investment this app was still getting.

 My Recommendation

-If you need something heavier (textures, rigging, animation), Blender is obviously the answer — but that’s overkill for just previewing an STL before printing.
+If you need something heavier for textures, rigging, or animation, Blender is obviously the answer.
+But that’s overkill for previewing an STL before printing.

 The era of Microsoft caring about 3D on the desktop is over.
-The good news is that browser-based tools have gotten good enough that we don’t really need them to.
+Browser-based tools have gotten good enough that we don’t need them to.